Simple heart health promoting ingredients, tons of veggies, and easy clean up make this Salmon en Papillote recipe a dream come true

 Cooking in parchment paper is a lot easier when you cut the parchment paper into a heart shape (it has less paper that you have to fold).
 Yay for hearts!

-If you feel the need to add a carbohydrate, I added some cooked rice into the packet after cooking.
+I added some cooked rice into the packet after cooking for some carbohydrates.
 The tomatoes & mushrooms release their juices which were quite tasty when soaked up by the rice.
 A slice of bread would be a good addition, too, or leave it out altogether.

 You might notice that there is no butter or oil.
 I tested one with a little olive oil and one without anything, and I couldn’t tell the difference between the two which is why I left it out.
 I don’t think it needs it; it’s as rich and buttery and delicious without the added oil.